-New for 2017 is the 50K distance, which will start on Saturday morning along Dalton Lake Road, east of the Dalton Lake trailhead.
+The 50K debuted in 2017 and starts on Saturday morning along Dalton Lake Road, east of the Dalton Lake trailhead.
 The first half-mile or so will be along the road to give everyone a chance to sort things out amongst themselves before you pass through the Dalton Lake aid station, get on the Centennial trail and head north toward Sturgis.
 From there you’ll be running the same route as the tail end of the 100M and 50M.
 Compared to the 30K, the extra 20K you’ll cover is no joke as it includes the stretch of trail from Dalton Lake to Elk Creek that is arguably the toughest section of the course.
 It is also, arguably, the most scenic.
 Funny how often those two go hand in hand…

 Last but certainly not least is the 30K.
 Yeah, we know, technically a 30K isn’t an “ultra”, but it is a good starter distance for those runners who want to get out on the trails and are curious as to what the trail distance running thing is all about.
 Also, it’s a good training distance if you’re targeting a 50K or 50M later in the summer.
 In any case, the 30K race will start near the Elk Creek trailhead, along Runkle Road.
 Starting on the road will give everyone a chance to spread out a bit before hitting the trail at the Elk Creek TH.
 From there, runners will follow the Centennial trail north along the final 17(ish) miles of the 50M/100M course back to Sturgis.
 You’ll come across two aid stations along the way at Bulldog and Alkali Creek.
 This course is roughly 30K, give or take a km or two…us ultra runners have never really been that good at math.
 Overall, you’ll be losing elevation but be prepared for a few significant climbs along the way too.